 I like the erase tool.
 It’s always been helpful in erasing things!

 The input layer is what will be erased.
-The erase feature determines what will be erased.
+The erase feature determines what to erase.

 Simple as that.